kumoai.connector.S3Connector#

 Returns the data source type accessible by this connector.

-Returns an instance of a named S3 Connector, created in the Kumo UI.
+Returns an instance of a named file connector, created in the Kumo UI.

 - Parameters: